 If you remove visual clues, as in a listening task with tapes, you increase the level of difficulty facing your students.
 Conversely, if you add visual clues, you lower the level of difficulties facing your students.
 And in doing so you will also lower the level of stress and increase the likelihood of your students' success in listening and completing their assignments.
-You do not have to be a gifted art at to produce visual clues.
+You do not have to he a gifted artist to produce visual clues.
 For example, look at the following "Shapes" exercise.
 (See Figure 4.3.)

-- 1. Draw a series of squares on the board, each square containing shapes as in Figure 4.3.
-Label the squares with the letters A through F. - 2.
-Tell your students that you are going to describe the configuration of shapes in each of the sqi ares.
-Their job is to listen carefully and to write down the order in which you describe the squares. - 3.
+1. Draw a series of squares on the board, each square containing shapes as in Figure 4.3.
+Label the squares with the letters A through F.

+Tell your students that you are going to describe the configuration of shapes in each of the squares.
+Their job is to listen carefully and to write down the order in which you describe the squares.
 Describe the configurations as follows: